-In a mixing bowl combine the soy sauce, mirin, sugar, ginger, garlic, onion powder, and black pepper.
+In a mixing bowl, combine soy sauce, mirin, sugar, ginger, garlic, onion powder and black pepper.

 Remove the beef from the marinade and discard the marinade.

 Dry the beef slices between paper towels and arrange the meat in a single layer on the grill grate.

 Smoke on the Traeger for 4 to 5 hours or until the jerky is dry but still pliant when bent.

 Immediately transfer the jerky to a resealable plastic bag and let it rest for an hour at room temperature.

 Squeeze the air out of the bag and keep the jerky in the refrigerator.
 Enjoy!

 Read recipe notes submitted by our community or add your own notes.

 No notes found.

 Log In to your account to view and add notes to this recipe.
 Don't have an account?
 Sign Up